 Indels, short for “insertion” and “deletion”, are added or subtracted base pairs in a segment of DNA.
 It’s estimated that humans have several million of these.

 More substantial than SNP/SNVs, indels involve between 1 and 10,000 base pairs.
 Like SNP/SNVs, they most likely play some role in disease and may play an important role in determining personalized medicine.
 In the disease cystic fibrosis, for example, indels are responsible for the deletion of a single amino acid that triggers the disease.

 Copy Number Variations

 This refers to differences in the number of specific genes for a certain trait found in a genome.
-While the “central dogma” taught us that there were two copies of a gene in every genome.
-However, recent advances have shown that there may be many copies of a gene or none.
+While the “central dogma” taught us that there were two copies of a gene in every genome., recent advances have shown that there may be many copies of a gene or none.

 Translocations and Inversions

-These are chromosomal rearrangements of genes (or at least segments of DNA), in which the DNA segments are broken off, and either located at some other point on the chromosome (translocation), or reinserted into the chromosomal DNA in “reverse,” 180 degrees from its previous alignment (inversions).
+These are chromosomal rearrangements of genes (or at least segments of DNA), in which the DNA segments are broken off and either located at some other point on the chromosome (translocation) or reinserted into the chromosomal DNA in “reverse,” 180 degrees from its previous alignment (inversions).

 Hot Spot Analysis

 For well-studied diseases such as certain cancers, some NGS manufacturers sell panels that contain sequences of known cancer genes.